codyRing/PPPSW_Setup/README.txt

 Still to do
 1. Schedule Filepaths and directories

-2. Should load data files be in the Fees job or maybe split that out?
+Done ------ 2.
+Should load data files be in the Fees job or maybe split that out?
 Probably will do this one

-3. Blue Cross Locality 6, missing schedule from PDF
+Done ------- 3.
+Blue Cross Locality 6, missing schedule from PDF

-3.5 Create Source Schedule data table and go from individiual carrier imports to that source table
+Done ---------3.5 Create Source Schedule data table and go from individiual carrier imports to that source table

 4. Need help with contract research.
 Fee Logic still needs work, currently only pointing to fixed fees.
 	Anesthesiology Calcs